 One shot, in critical condition

 MEMPHIS, Tenn.
-(WMC) - Memphis Police responded to a shooting on Beltline Street Saturday night.
+(WMC) - Memphis Police responded to a shooting on Knightway Thursday night.

 Officers say one man was found shot and taken to the hospital in critical condition.